Installing Datadog on Mesos with DC/OS

 Get some fresh air

 Datadog alerts can also watch your cluster for you while you do things other than squint into bright screens.
-You can set a trigger on any metric, using fixed or dynamic thresholds, and receive instant notification via email or through third-party services like PagerDuty, Slack, and HipChat.
+You can set a trigger on any metric, using fixed or dynamic thresholds, and receive instant notification via email or through third-party services like PagerDuty and Slack.

 Time to get your hands dirty